 We are entering a post-antibiotic era — where common infections and minor injuries can kill because the drugs don’t work anymore.
 Antibiotics are in the meat that we eat, it leaks to drinking water and is overused by doctors – it’s everywhere.

 Antibiotic-free Food: Though still a niche in the food market, increasing consumer awareness is paving the way for a growing market in antibiotic-free food.

-New Business Model for Antibiotics: A mix of innovative approaches to R&D, new forms of nancing mechanisms and regulatory tools can help bring novel antibiotics to the market.
+New Business Model for Antibiotics: A mix of innovative approaches to R&D and regulatory tools can help bring novel antibiotics to the market.
 It’s an entirely new business model.

 Precision Treatment: New diagnostic tools can help doctors prescribe narrow spectrum antibiotics which only target the bad bacteria at play.
 Precise diagnose for precision treatment bring down overuse of antibiotics.

 3. Problem: Accelerating Transport Emissions

 Seven out of eight urban citizens breathe air that fails to meet WHO safe levels.
 Transport is mainly to blame, however, societies need mobility of people and goods to function and develop.